scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/exercises/navigating.md

 ![navigate-issue](images/navigate-issue.png)

-The issues and pull requests are labelled with the language: Text, python, Fortran.
+The issues and pull requests are labelled with the language: text, python, Fortran.
 Labels are a way to filter issues and pull requests.
 Typically on a repository you'll see labels such as 'Bug', 'Enhancement', 'Good First Issue'.